Seychelles Process Service

 Subject to subparagraph (b), the document may be served by delivery to an addressee who accepts it voluntarily.
-If the document is to be served under the Central Authority, the document must be written in, or translated into, the official language or one of the official languages of Seychelles.
+Suppose the document is to be served under the Central Authority.
+In that case, the document must be written in, or translated into, the official language or one of the official languages of Seychelles.

 The Hague Service Convention established a more simplified means for parties to effect service in other contracting states.
 Under the convention, each contracting state is required to designate a central authority to accept incoming requests for service.
 A judicial officer who is competent to serve process in the state of origin is permitted to send a request for service directly to the central authority of the state where service is to be made.
 Upon receiving the request, the central authority in the receiving state arranges for service in a manner permitted within the receiving state, typically through a local court.
 Once service is effected, the central authority sends a certificate of service to the judicial officer who made the request.